How to Become a Financial Analyst in India: 2025 Guide

 What Are The Duties Of A Financial Analyst?

-Essentially, a financial analyst’s main job is to understand and simplify the nitty-gritties of the stock market for their clients and suggest appropriate investment decisions.
+Essentially, a financial analyst's main job is to understand and simplify the complexities of financial markets for their clients and suggest appropriate investment decisions.
 However, that is not all that a financial analyst is required to do.

 They are also required to write detailed reports to present their findings and set investment principles for companies as part of brokerage.
 For this, they would need to work closely with the accounting team.
 They are also responsible for building automated forecast tools that would enhance productivity.